ixofoundation/ixo-webclient/README.md

 docker build -t ixo-webclient:latest .
 ```

-Now run the image with either of these two options
+Now run the image with either of these two options.

 #### Docker run